google/skia/site/user/api/SkSurface_Reference.md

 int width() const
 </pre>

-Returns pixel count in each row; may be zero or greater.
+returns pixel column countReturns pixel count in each row; may be zero or greater.

 ### Return Value